lalonggone/lalonggone/README.md

 ### <div align="center">🌱 committed to using technology for good 🌱</div>

-### <div align="center">💼 currently building an interface that displays community concerns regarding a development in Moab, Utah 💼 </div>
+### <div align="center">💼 currently building an interface that displays community concerns regarding a development in Moab, Utah💼 </div>

 <br/><br/><br/>